catherinezucker/radfil/README.md

 Optional:

- *  fil_finder -- only required if you are *not* inputing a precomputed filament spine, and you want RadFil to use the fil_finder package to create one for you
+ *  <a href="https://github.com/e-koch/FilFinder">fil-finder</a> -- only required if you are *not* inputing a precomputed filament spine, and you want RadFil to use the fil_finder package to create one for you
- *  descartes -- only required if you do *not* input a filament mask, and you still want to shift the profile along each cut to the pixel with the peak column density
+ *  descartes -- only required if you do *not* input a filament mask, and you still want to shift the profile along each cut to the pixel with the peak column density.
+If you have conda, you can install descartes using the command "conda install -c conda-forge descartes"

  Questions?
 Comments?
 --------------------